dgkim5360/awesome-gatherer/README.rst

   $ ./gather

-Since the ``gather`` is a plain Pythen script, modify it for your own purpose.
+Since the ``gather`` is a plain Python script, modify it for your own purpose.

 Lisence
 =======